jordanhilado/cinema-world/README.md

 1. At the bottom of `application.conf`, replace the `cinemaWorldDB` fields with your own database credentials
 2. From root, run `sbt run`
    - Application homepage: http://localhost:9000/
-3. Run setup by accessing the `http://localhost:9000/setup` endpoint
+3. Run database setup by accessing the `http://localhost:9000/setup` endpoint
+4. You may now begin testing endpoints!

 ## Architecture